Motion-Aware Animatable Gaussian Avatars Deblurring: Method

-\textbf{Non-rigid pose deformation model.} Although B-Spline interpolation is adept at capturing basic pose trajectories, it is somewhat limited in expressing more complex, high-frequency pose variations.
-To surmount this limitation, we incorporate a non-rigid pose displacement \(\Delta^j_t\) for each joint \(j\) at each time step \(t\) within the exposure period:
+\textbf{Pose deformation model.} While B-spline interpolation captures basic pose trajectories, it remains limited in representing non-rigid, high-frequency pose variations.
+To overcome this, a pose displacement \(\Delta^j_t\) is introduced for each joint \(j\) at every time step \(t\) within the exposure period:

-where \(G_{disp}\) denotes the non-rigid deformation network tailored to account for nuanced pose variations, and \(\theta_{disp}\) represents its set of learnable parameters.
-This methodology enables our model to more accurately capture intricate pose dynamics, thereby providing a more realistic representation of motion within each blurred frame.
+where \(G_{disp}\) denotes the CNN designed to estimate fine-grained pose variations, and \(\theta_{disp}\) represents its set of learnable parameters.
+This formulation allows the model to more accurately capture complex pose dynamics, restoring more realistic motion within each blurred frame.

-\textbf{Inter-frame motion regularization.} While using L1 loss can provide satisfactory photometric results at the middle timestep of the exposure period (\(t=0.5\)), it may encounter directional ambiguity, as illustrated in Fig.~\ref{fig:disambiguate}(c).
-This ambiguity arises because either direction of motion might produce a similarly plausible blurry image, leading to potential inaccuracies in motion direction estimates and consequently, misaligned renderings at non-middle timesteps.

-To address this challenge, we introduce a regularization term based on the inter-frame continuity typically observed in video sequences.
-It measures the L2-distance between the pose parameters at the final timestep of the current exposure period and those at the initial timestep of the subsequent exposure period:
+\textbf{Inter-frame motion regularization.} Although the L1 loss can yield satisfactory photometric results at the midpoint of the exposure period \((t=0.5)\), it may suffer from directional ambiguity, as illustrated in Fig.~\ref{fig:disambiguate}(c).
+This ambiguity occurs because motion in either direction can produce a similarly plausible blurry image, potentially leading to inaccurate motion direction estimation and misaligned renderings at non-midpoint timesteps.
+To mitigate this issue, a regularization term is introduced based on the inter-frame continuity commonly observed in video sequences.
+This term measures the Geodesic distance between the pose parameters at the final timestep of the current exposure period and those at the initial timestep of the subsequent exposure period: